Sphereon-Opensource/SIOP-OID4VP/README.md

 the [OpenID Connect for Verifiable Presentations (OIDC4VP)](https://openid.net/specs/openid-connect-4-verifiable-presentations-1_0.html) specification.
 If this is the case we need to select credentials and create a Verifiable Presentation.
-If the OP doesn't need to receive a Verifiable Presentation, meaning the presentationDefinitions property is undefined or empty, you can continue to the next chapter and create the Authentication Response immediately.
+If the OP doesn't need to receive a Verifiable Presentation, meaning the presentationDefinitions property is undefined or empty, you can continue to the next chapter and create the Auth Response immediately.

 See the below sub flow for Presentation Exchange to explain the process: